The ultimate beginners calligraphy guide – get started today

 A comfortable posture is important for when you start to write, shoulders relaxed and with your paper about 40-degrees to the side (anti-clockwise if you’re right-handed and clockwise if left).
 Your arm and nib should be pointing in the same direction for better control.

+Practise!
 Holding your pen at a deep angle (between 30 to 45-degrees), practice pressing down on your nib and writing downwards, making a row of downstrokes, then lighten your touch and write a row of thinner, upward strokes.
 These thick and thin strokes are the basis of any modern calligraphy, whatever your preferred tool.
 Repetitive ‘drills’ like these are great to start with before you form and connect letters or even add flicks and flourishes.
 You can find printable drill sheets and alphabet styles to practise with, here.

-Use our modern calligraphy practice drill from Modern Calligraphy and Lettering magazine to learn the basics of calligraphy writing.
+Learn how to form letters with a brush pen: Use our modern calligraphy practice drill from Modern Calligraphy and Lettering magazine to learn the basics of calligraphy writing.
 Download the Modern calligraphy drill 1 to practice your thick and thin strokes with a brush pen.

-Download the modern calligraphy drill 2 to practice the basics of calligraphy writing using a pen and ink.
+Now let's try using a pen and ink: Download the modern calligraphy drill 2 to practice the basics of calligraphy writing using a pen and ink.

 Calligraphy writing for Left handed writers